conceptsandtraining/lib-ente/README.md

 inheritance based approach:

-* Instead of one huge class that contains code for all kind of subsystems the entity is split up into distinct classes that each serves only some subset of all systems.
+* Instead of one huge class that contains code for all kind of subsystems the entity is split up into distinct classes that each serve only some subset of all systems.
 * There is an obvious way to share functionality between entities: just use the same components or implementation for the component.